Appendix A Garden Journaling

-In Figure 19–16, notice the blue building in the distance centered on the path.
+In Figure 19–16, the building has an interesting roof line with a wind vane on top.
 The building has an interesting roof line with a wind vane on top.
 Although we cannot see what it is, the wind vane grabs our interest from far away.
 More than likely, curiosity drives us to discover what is ahead.
 Figure 19–17 is our focal point destination.
 On arriving at the wind vane, we discover the quaint colorful building, which houses the restroom for the garden.
 While the building is a strong focal point that functions as a driving force within the garden, smaller objects within the garden—such as garden art or plant specimens—also serve to propel us on a journey.

 Pattern language is a philosophy developed by Christopher Alexander (Professor Emeritus of Architecture at the University of California, Berkeley).
 Pattern language describes recognizable patterns in nature and human society that have developed over the ages and impact the way people live.
 Dr. Alexander defined the concept of a pattern language in the 1970s and spent his career studying patterns in the landscape created by nature and in society that influence lifestyles, communities, and architecture.
 His books, including The Timeless Way of Building and A Pattern Language: Towns, Buildings, Construction, have influenced the way designers (architects, landscape architects, interior designers, and planners) create the spaces we use in daily life.
 As a result, Professor Alexander’s ideas have affected millions of people.
 The number of patterns that can be observed and experienced daily is innumerable.
 Incorporating patterns into the garden experience enhances the user experience.
 In Figure 19–18, a window garden is a pattern that brings the outdoor environment closer to home.
 A window garden breaks up the built outdoor facade, and it changes the view of the outdoor environment from the outside and inside of the building.
 The human eye is trained to see what is in the foreground and tends not to notice the things faraway as much.
 In Figure 19–19, an edible garden is a pattern built on humanity’s agrarian roots and driven by activity.
 To live, people must eat.
 The ability to sustain ourselves by growing food is empowering.
 Figure 19–20 provides a bench in the garden for sitting.
 It seems like such a simple pattern.
 Yet magical life experiences take place on benches—engagements, first kisses, lunch.
 A bench provides an opportunity to become a part of the garden, not just an observer in the garden.
 A garden seat is used if there is a view, something of interest around it.
 It is not used if a view does not exist.

 Geometry is part of the everyday world and influences the places where we live.
 A direct relationship exists between two objects on a plane.
 Because this relationship exists, a landscape designer must pay attention to the architecture before situating new objects or creating new spaces.
-Regardless of the geometry selected (for example, rectilinear, curvilinear, radial, or arc-tangent), the space and proposed objects must relate to the existing architecture (Figure 19–21a-d).
+Regardless of the geometry selected (for example, rectilinear, curvilinear, radial, or arctangent), the space and proposed objects must relate to the existing architecture (Figure 19–21a-d).
 The first image is a bubble diagram used for determining best locations for required activities and how much space those activities need, and for studying the relationship and circulation between activities and locations.
 The next step is determining which layout (geometry) is most appropriate.
-The following geometries (that is, curvilinear, rectilinear, angled rectilinear, radial, or arc-tangent) are all based on the same bubble diagram.
+The following geometries are all based on the same bubble diagram.
 Note that everything in the bubble diagram remains the same.
 Only the SHAPE of each element changes.

 Invisible guidelines extend out of the building at different angles of different degrees.
 A grid can be formed using known points on the architecture, such as the corner of the building, the center line of the window or door, and the edge of a porch.
 Objects placed in the landscape should have a direct geometric relationship with the building and with each other.
 For example, by placing a specimen tree on the centerline of a bay window, the designer ensures that the tree becomes a focal point for users looking outside into the garden from within a building.